reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

   - closing QEMU window does not perform a clean shutdown
   - ``Machine -> Power Down`` - see `Shutdown and reboot`_ for more info

+- Camera starts with a date/time dialog

+  - QEMU's CMOS battery is discharged :)
+  - nah, actually we don't emulate the RTC (yet)
+  - to bypass this dialog, just select OK or Cancel, or press M (MENU)
+  - a few camera models have workarounds for this in patches.gdb

 - dm-spy-experiments: saving the log and anything executed afterwards may not work

   - issue: cache hacks are not emulated very well